Azalurg-Uni-Projects/labs-cloud-technologies/README.md

 - ``network inspect`` - show extra details
 - ``network create NAME`` - create own docker network

+- ``kubectl get pods`` - prints a table of the most important information about the specified resources
+- ``kubectl describe TYPE NAME`` - will print debug information about the given resource
+- ``kubectl create -f NAME`` - create a resource from a file or from stdin
+- ``>kubectl delete TYPE NAME``

 ### Something

 - ``ip addr`` - IP checking